ronnyerrmann/primes_optimisation/README.md

 Needed about 14 seconds for primes up to 10E6 when the other 7 cores are free and the numbers are not printed out.

+## primes_cpp_v1.cpp
+* Only doing the necessary calculations, each number and each prime are calculated consecutively

+Needed less than 1 seconds for primes up to 1E6.

+Needed about 7 seconds for primes up to 10E6 when the other 4 cores are free and the numbers are not printed out.
+About 2 second comes from the printing of the numbers.

+Needed about 4 seconds for primes up to 10E6 when the other 7 cores are free and the numbers are not printed out.